Conferences & Events Agreements

 Utilize the Hotel and Event Agreement checklist, the Payment Method flowchart, and the following information to determine the procedure you need to follow for various conferences and event agreements.
 Please note: some forms and checklists are interactive and include show/hide functionality.
 These forms work best when downloaded and opened in a desktop reader app.
 Users may experience compatibility issues or errors if opening these within their internet browser or on mobile devices.

-If you are not yet registered to use specialty forms in the PantherExpress System, please review System Access & Training for instructions to gain access.
+If you are not yet registered to use specialty forms or Contracts+ in the PantherExpress System, please review System Access & Training for instructions to gain access.

 Event Agreement Requirements

 Most event agreements required by non-University venues contain non-standard terms and conditions that must be reviewed and approved by Purchasing Services prior to the event.
 In accordance with University policy FN 07, departmental event planners must use a University-approved agreement.